 Both mental and physical activities can help contribute to a more active lifestyle.
 Find games that your dog can get excited about and make them a daily activity.
-Check out this article to learn more about exercising your pet.

 The most effective part of any healthy routine is strict, or as strict as possible, scheduled feeding times.
 Each of us has our mealtime routines that keep us active and ready to face our day, and our pets need the same.

 However many meals that you are feeding per day, those times should be as consistent as possible.
 This helps their bodies adapt to the caloric intake as well as the increased activity.

 Not all pets will be as thrilled about their new routines or portion sizes as you are, but with time, they will adapt and be better for it.
 This should make mealtime easier and quicker for you and for your dog.

 Cravings will begin to diminish as they adjust and you won't feel the guilt caused by those sad, sad puppy eyes.

 Just like any diet or lifestyle change, there is a matter of will power involved, but in this case, it's not our dogs that need to summon the will power, it's us!